Polar Climate Facts

 Some types of fish have been so overfished that their entire species is in danger of becoming endangered or wiped out completely.

 Whether it’s garbage, oil, gas, or other marine debris, this has horrible effects on every type of animal and fish in the water and those that depend on clean, habitable water.

-Marine life can get tangled in garbage that is floating in the water, and polar bears can be affected when they eat fish that have come into contact with polluted water.
+Marine life can get tangled in the garbage that is floating in the water, and polar bears can be affected when they eat fish that have come into contact with polluted water.

 Humans can also be infected by toxic chemicals when they eat food that is from these areas.